top of page

 Smart Sustainable Home Design for Sydney’s Climate

-The floor plan was divided into three linked pavilions, oriented to true north for sunlight control and zoned for sound and privacy.
-The structure uses double brickwork with insulated cavities, double-glazed windows, and a concrete slab on the ground to store and slowly release warmth.
-This design reduces the need for mechanical heating or cooling.
+• Thermal Performance: The structure uses double brickwork with insulated cavities, double-glazed windows, and a concrete slab on the ground to store and slowly release warmth.

 When tested through AccuRate (CSIRO), the home performed exceptionally well, maintaining internal comfort all year with minimal energy use.